BEKK-IoT/getting-started/src/text/tasks/arduino/task4.md

 In this example we are going to read values from a photoresistor.
 A photoresistor messures light intensity.
-It reads values between 0 and 1024, where 0 is darkness and 1024 is very bight light.
+It reads values between 0 and 1024, where 0 is darkness and 1024 is very bright light.
-See how to conncect the photoresistor sensor on the diagram bellow.
+See how to connect the photoresistor sensor on the diagram bellow.

 ![Photoresistor](http://johnny-five.io/img/breadboard/photoresistor.png)